Urban Outdoor Propagation Measurements and Channel Models at 6.75 GHz FR1(C) and 16.95 GHz FR3 Upper Mid-Band Spectrum for 5G and 6G: Wideband FR1C/FR3 Sliding Correlation Channel Sounder

 \subsection{Calibration}

-The complete channel sounder calibration is accomplished in three phases: system linearity and power calibration, time calibration, and spatial calibration to achieve accurate capture of MPC power, delay, and directions, as detailed in \cite{Shakya2024ojcom, Shakya2024gc}.
+Channel sounder calibration is accomplished in three steps: (a) system linearity and power calibration, (b) time calibration, and (c) spatial calibration to achieve accurate capture of multipath component (MPC) power, delay, and directions, as detailed in \cite{Shakya2024ojcom, Shakya2024gc}.

-Recalibration at the end of the day typically shows differences of under 0.2 dB in the received power \cite{Shakya2024ojcom}.
-An active patent-pending time-synchronization method \cite{Shakya2023gc} is implemented in the outdoor campaign using precision time protocol (PTP) implemented over a Wi-Fi side link to relay a synchronization pulse between Rubidium clocks at the TX and RX.
-Additionally, a successive drift correction eliminates any remnant drift through repeated observation of a reference MPC delay \cite{Shakya2024ojcom}.
-Once the TX and RX are moved to their specified location for measurements, the TX RF front-end is mounted on a mast and raised to 4 m height with reference to the TX horn antenna.
-The RX antenna is raised to 1.5 m height.
-Horizontal leveling on both front ends is verified with a spirit level and the 0$^\circ$ spatial reference for both systems is set to the geographical North to complete the spatial calibration.
+Daily startup calibration and recalibration at the end of each day verified system linearity and power variations typically within 0.2 dB \cite{Shakya2024ojcom}.
+For time calibration, a patent-pending synchronization method \cite{Shakya2023gc} is implemented using precision time protocol (PTP) implemented over a Wi-Fi side link to relay a synchronization pulse between Rubidium clocks at the TX and RX throughout the day.
+A successive drift correction eliminated any remnant drift through repeated observation of a reference MPC delay \cite{Shakya2024ojcom,Shakya2023gc}.

+For spatial calibration, with the TX and RX at their specified locations, the TX and RX horns were horizontally leveled with a leveling tool and 0$^\circ$ spatial reference for both systems was set to the geographical North.